European city centres at the heart of urban transformation: the URBACT network Cities@Heart

 • Pentágono Urbano, Portugal

-During the life of the network, seven transnational meetings have been organised, the last one being held in Paris on the sidelines of the European Forum on City Centres.
-These meetings, fully aligned with the URBACT methodology, promote intercultural exchange, the observation of good local practices, and the organisation of collaborative workshops.
-These meetings allow the project partners to deepen the network's methodological principles and consolidate their integrated action plans.
+Over the course of the URBACT IV programming period, seven transnational meetings were organised, the last of which was held in Paris on the sidelines of the Third European Forum on City Centres.
+These meetings, fully aligned with the URBACT methodology, promoted intercultural exchange, the observation of good local practices and the organisation of collaborative workshops.
+They enabled project partners to deepen the network’s methodological principles and to consolidate their Integrated Action Plans.

 Network deliverables Cities@Heart

-The Cities@Heart network and the Living Downtowns program have produced several resources for local authorities, technicians, business owners and citizens involved in the transformation of downtowns.
+The Cities@Heart network and the Lively Downtowns program have produced several resources for local authorities, technicians, business owners and citizens involved in the transformation of downtowns.

 The European Forum on City Centres